 In early 2009, the residency's Abbott Northwestern Center for Clinical Simulation was completed.
 The new center was founded by the internal medicine residency program, and provides high-fidelity simulation in replica ER and ICU rooms for multi-disciplinary training of code situations, emergency management, and high-risk/low-frequency scenarios.
 The center's AV system captures scenarios, and facilitates video debriefing following the simulation sessions.
 Laerdal's SimMan3G is the simulation "centerpiece".

 Residents are the core training group utilizing the simulation center, and the center is lead by the internal medicine residency faculty with collaboration from faculty in the departments of critical care, emergency medicine and nursing education.
 It allows for multi-disciplinary training and interaction between different members of the healthcare team including nursing, pharmacy, physicians, anesthesia, etc., a skill that is critical to an efficient and safe healthcare team.

 Every other Friday morning, as part of their scheduled day, the residents participate in full Dr. Blue (code/resuscitation) sessions with nursing, code pharmacists, and respiratory therapy/anesthesia.
-Watch an overview of the center below.

 The simulation center plays a major role in procedural skill training and procedure simulation during the resident's Procedures & Ultrasound Rotation as discussed in a previous section of this site.